GabbyDG2805/Accu-Bot-Factory-Challenge/README.md

 If not already, CD to the project directory in the Command Prompt.

-To import the orders, run `php artisan import:orders orders.csv`.
-(The csv is included within the project files)
+To import the orders, run `php artisan import:orders orders.csv` (the csv is included within the project files).
+This command imports the data from the csv and also from the API, and makes the necessary calculations in order to generate robot names.

-Then, run `php artisan serve` which should inform you that the server is running on [http://127.0.0.1:8000](http://127.0.0.1:8000) which you can now access in your browser.
+Once the order data has imported successfully, run `php artisan serve` which should inform you that the server is running on [http://127.0.0.1:8000](http://127.0.0.1:8000) which you can now access in your browser.

-On the webpage, you should be able to see the orders, search amongst them, navigate to view details for each one and change each robot name.
+On the webpage, you should be able to see the orders, search amongst them using either an ID number, a customer name or robot name (which can be partial e.g. surname only), navigate to view details for each one and change each robot name.

 ### Tests:

-Unit Tests were created for this project.
+PHPUnit Tests were created for this project.
 If the server is running, stop it by pressing Ctrl + C.

 To run the tests, execute the command `php artisan test`.